awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 batch/build\-graph/**identifier**
 Required\.
 The identifier of the task\.

+batch/build\-graph/**ignore\-failure**
+Optional\.
+A Boolean value that indicates whether failures in the batch can be ignored\.
+`false`
+The default value\.
+If one build task fails, the batch build will fail immediately\.
+`true`
+If one build task fails, the remaining build tasks will still run\.

 The following is an example of a build graph buildspec entry:

 ```
 batch:
+  fast-fail: false
   build-graph:
+    ignore-failure: true
     - identifier: linux_small
       env:
         compute-type: BUILD_GENERAL1_SMALL